Scrydon

 How admins use it

-After uploading a custom integration, the Dependencies tab in the vendor detail dialog shows the SBOM component count in the tab header and lists all auto-detected packages alongside declared dependencies.
+After installing a custom integration, the Dependencies tab in the vendor detail dialog shows the SBOM component count in the tab header and lists all auto-detected packages alongside declared dependencies.
 See Custom Integration Review Before Activation for the full review workflow.

 Compliance